goodwillcoding/importastic/README.rst

 Importastic
 ###########

-Python Import systems for pluggable architecture.
-Largely Based on Flask's extension importansy system but still supporting real nested modules.
+Python import hook for pluggable architecture.
+Largely Based on Flask's extension import hook but enhanced to support real nested modules.

 Currently in development, only been tested on Linux.